BOOKING AUTUMN/WINTER 2021 & 2022

 In May 2016 Lorna's sister passed away due to a long term heart condition.
 She was her protector, best friend and sometimes, an infuriating tease.
 After the funeral Lorna had a psychotic episode and a subsequent breakdown and was diagnosed with reactive depression and anxiety.

 Over time she began to see how the grief and the depression were two separate things.
 The grief was a fact that could not be changed and eventually it would loosen its grip and become more manageable.
-The depression was utter despair, nameless fear and every negative thought pattern ever had on a constant loop merged with nonsense and doubt.
+The depression was utter despair, nameless fear and every negative thought pattern on a constant loop merged with nonsense and doubt.
 Her body and mind were at war and reality became alien.
 Lorna got better with time and started getting creative again, trying to give language and shape to the unexplainable.
 Mental health is fragile and misunderstood, particularly in a society that is constantly telling you that you must be happy all the time or you have failed in some way.

 The 3 am Waitress is lost, haunted, confused, stuck in her own fantasies and nightmares.
 Yet she can also find joy, connection, creative expression and finally, self acceptance.
 At some point in our lives, we will have to confront our own darkness, but we don't have to face it alone.